 This depends on several different factors, the most important of which are your post-surgery habits.
 If your dark circles were originally caused by excessive sun exposure or certain medications, your dark under-eye circles may return – and be even darker than before – if you do not take measures to limit your exposure to ultraviolet light or discontinue the medication that caused the problem in the first place.
 Additionally, you may have to continue to apply bleaching cream as time goes on to keep your dark circles from returning.

-Are there any effective alternatives to dark circles surgery?
+Are there any effective alternatives to surgery for my dark circles?

-Fortunately, yes.
-You may want to look into purchasing a dark circle eye cream before you invest in an expensive and painful surgical procedure.
-These products are designed to be gentle on your skin and are crafted specifically for use on the delicate skin beneath your eyes.
+You definitely want to look into other ways to manage your dark circles before deciding on an expensive and painful surgical procedure.
+Many products are designed to be gentle on your skin and are crafted specifically for use on the delicate skin beneath your eyes.
 The longer you use these products, the more permanent your results will be.
-To learn more about other alternatives to surgery, click here.
+To learn more about other alternatives to surgery, check out our list here.